porsche-design-system/porsche-design-system/packages/components/src/components/link-pure/link-pure.examples.md

 # Link Pure

 The `p-link-pure` component is essential for performing changes in **page routes**.
 A Link Pure can be used with or without a label, but it's recommended to keep the **label visible** for better ** usability** whenever possible.
 When used without a label, it is mandatory for **accessibility** to provide a descriptive label text for screen readers.
-When overriding the `position` style of the `p-link-pure` component, make sure to not use `position: static`, which would make the click area expand to the entire viewport.

 In case you want the user to execute an action, you should select the [Button](components/button) or [Button Pure](components/button-pure) component instead.